She Thought She Could. So, She did.

 I truly believe that things happen for a reason.
 If I had not gotten sober or faced cancer, I wouldn’t be writing this now.

 Now, I’m in my sixties and I’ve never felt so excited about life.
 I’ve spent the last couple of years building on my strength.
 I’ve learned that my story inspires other women.
-I’ve retired from being an employee and I’m “rewiring” my new career as a Life Coach.
+Recently I retired from being an employee and I’m now “rewiring” my new career as a Life Coach.
 Something I would never have imagined five years ago.
 I’m creating my future and it’s going to be amazing.

 I’ve come out on the other side and you can too.